Tomires/thesis-masters/design.md

 ### Creating an integration

 Quinn has recently finished work on her new fleet of internet-connected drones.
 She is using Python to periodically gather measurements of temperature, humidity, wind direction and wind speed.
 Every day at a set time, the drones travel along a pre-programmed path and log measurements at certain locations.
 These measurements are then dumped into a file, which is stored in the drone's internal memory.
-Quinn, wanting to utilize the full capabilities of her drone, decides to add an integration to her Python script.
+Quinn, wanting to utilize the full capabilities of her drones, decides to add an integration to her Python script.
 She opens up our application, logs into her account and adds the file containing her last measurements as a new dataset.
 She then turns on a feature called *version history*, that enables her to upload multiple versions of the same dataset.

 Quinn proceeds to look up the API key specific to the dataset she had just added along with instructions on how to set up the Python integration.
 After installing the integration from Python's package manager, she replaces the bit of code that saves measured data as a file with a snippet that she found.
 The next day after her drones return from their travels, Quinn notices that a new version of data has been added to her dataset.
 She puts on her VR headset, creates a map plot and assigns attributes from her dataset onto its features.
 Quinn then changes between the two versions and can see that today's measurements indicate higher humidity in certain areas as well as a change in wind direction.

 ### Collaborating with another user

 Quinn wants to share her findings with her fellow employee, Bob.
 While in VR, she opens her friends list and notices that Bob is online.
 She invites him to join her in VR.
 Bob gets a notification and puts on his VR headset.
 He accepts the invitation and after waiting several seconds for Quinn's data to load, appears in a shared virtual space beside Quinn's virtual avatar.
-Quinn then briefs Bob about the current meteorological situation using the application's voice communication functionality.
+Quinn then briefs Bob on the current meteorological situation using the application's voice communication functionality.
 She points to the area of interest and both agree that the situation is unusual.
 Bob requests a personal copy of the dataset and Quinn is happy to oblige.
 She takes off her VR headset and sends the dataset to Bob who then receives a prompt to accept the share request.

 ## Design goals